-The town of Gander in Newfoundland played host to thousands of airline passengers stranded there when American airspace was closed after the
+Claim: The Newfoundland town of Gander played host to thousands of airline passengers stranded there when American airspace was closed after the September 11 terrorist attacks.

 My Mom, who, as most of you know, works for Air Canada, got this from a pal.
 It is written by a member of a Delta Flight crew called Nazim: